Graphic Design Production

 Career Opportunities

-At an entry level of responsibility, graduates are qualified to assist senior designers in the development and production of design work within constraints set by employers and the market while working under supervision and as team members.
-They apply a working knowledge of design fundamentals, typography and technology including standard software, digital and photographic techniques.
+At an entry level of responsibility, graduates are qualified to assist senior designers in the development and production of design work under supervision and as team members.
+They may find employment with graphic design studios, advertising agencies, social media marketers, web design studios, corporations with in-house design departments, government agencies, or educational institutions.

 Program Learning Outcomes